Boosterloop/SU19-WLANSec-Lab4-WPA2-Enterprise/README.md

-# Wireless Networks and Security
+# Wireless Networks and Security (Hayeon Yu and Alison Savary)

 ## WPA2 Enterprise Security

 __Korean/Swiss hybrid teams are highly encouraged__

-## Students : Hayeon Yu and Alison Savary

 ### For this first part, you will need to: